Common Questions about Your Diagnosis of Pilonidal Disease

 Do I need to make a follow-up appointment one day after surgery?

 Yes!
 Please make an appointment to see Dr. Sternberg for the day following surgery and bring your drain helper.
-I will want to go over the rolling procedure with both of you in the office, as it is critical for a good outcome.
-Also make an appointment for around a week after surgery to have the drain removed.
-If you live far from San Francisco, I will show you and your helper how to remove the drain yourself, so you can travel back home.
+I will want to go over proper drain care and removal as it is critical for a good outcome.
+If you live far from San Francisco, I will show you and your helper how to remove the drain yourself so you can travel back home.
 Don’t worry; removing the drain is super easy and doesn’t hurt at all!

 Will I have a scar?